-As already mentioned, the present-time Hubble parameter is defined by $H_0 = \dot{a}0/a_0$ .
-From equation (246) we then get the central relation notice any such effect, because for accelerations and sizes of everyday life the curvature values are too small to be noticed.
-Could you devise a sensitive experiment to check the Challenge 206 s prediction?
+If gravity means curved space, then any accelerated observer, such as a man in a departing car, must also observe that space is curved.
+However, in everyday life we do not notice any such effect, because for accelerations and sizes of everyday life the curvature values are too small to be noticed.
+Could you devise a sensitive experiment to check the prediction?